rqlite/rqlite/README.md

 `brew install rqlite`

 ### Forming a cluster
 While not strictly necessary to run rqlite, running multiple nodes means you'll have a fault-tolerant cluster.
-Start two more nodes, allowing the cluster to tolerate failure of a single node, like so:
+Start two more nodes, allowing the cluster to tolerate the failure of a single node, like so:
 ```bash
 rqlited -node-id 2 -http-addr localhost:4003 -raft-addr localhost:4004 -join http://localhost:4001 ~/node.2
 rqlited -node-id 3 -http-addr localhost:4005 -raft-addr localhost:4006 -join http://localhost:4001 ~/node.3